 Then repeat the process of adding flour and water, mixing, and covering.

 Allow the starter to sit again overnight and repeat the same process the following morning.

-You will repeat this process of feeding, mixing and covering your starter for about 7 days totals.
+You will repeat this process of feeding, mixing, and covering your starter for about 7 days total.